-This user manual is a guide for the NetWave NW9[E] wireless Ethernet device as well as the NWK9[E] preconfigured kits.
-ComNet NetWave Wireless offers OpenWRT with the most advanced Qualcomm Atheros 10.1.x wireless drivers.
-NetWave now includes a new user-friendly LuCl web interface for configuring the device.
+This user manual is a guide for the NetWave Wireless Radios as well as the preconfigured kits.
+ComNet NetWave Wireless offers OpenWRT with the most advanced Qualcomm Atheros wireless drivers.
+NetWave now includes a new user-friendly LuCI web interface for configuring the device.
 OpenWRT is an extensible GNU/Linux distribution for embedded devices.
 It is built from the ground up to be a full-featured, easily modifiable operating system.
 It is powered by a Linux kernel that's more recent than most other distributions.
-LuCl is a free, clean, extensible and easily maintainable web user interface for embedded devices.
+LuCI is a free, clean, extensible and easily maintainable web user interface for embedded devices.
 It has high performance, small installation size, fast runtimes, and good maintainability.
 The units come configured for either point to point or point to multipoint applications.

 This manual contains detailed operational and configuration information not covered in the quick start guides.
+There some variations in features with each model, please consult the appropriate data sheet for features and capabilities.